norojordan/python-api-challenge/README.md

 Save a CSV of all retrieved data and a PNG image for each scatter plot.

-Part II - VacationPy
+# Part II - VacationPy
-Now let's use your skills in working with weather data to plan future vacations.
-Use jupyter-gmaps and the Google Places API for this part of the assignment.
+Next, I used my skills in working with weather data to plan future vacations.
+I used jupyter-gmaps and the Google Places API for this part of the assignment.

-Note: Remember that any API usage beyond the $200 credit will be charged to your personal account.
-You can set quotas and limits to your daily requests to be sure you can't be charged.
-Check out Google Maps Platform Billing and Manage your cost of use for more information.

-Note: if you having trouble displaying the maps, try running jupyter nbextension enable --py gmaps in your environment and retry.

-To complete this part of the assignment,you will need to do the following:
+To complete this part of the assignment, the following steps were accomplished:

 1. Create a heat map that displays the humidity for every city from Part I.

-2. Narrow down the DataFrame to find your ideal weather condition which include temperatues between 75 and 85 degrees, humidity less than 30% and zero cloudiness.
+2. Narrow down the DataFrame to find your ideal weather condition which include temperatues between 75 and 85 degrees, humidity less than 50% and cloudiness less than 50%.

 3. Drop any rows that don't contain all three conditions.
 You want to be sure the weather is ideal.